Michael-Dyq/NLP-demo-template/README.md

 ## Overall guidelines
 * Make sure your code is organized and documented
-* Do not include absolute paths to CCG servers within your code; instead, use env variables or config setup files
+* Do not include absolute paths within your code; instead, use env variables or config setup files as much as possible

 ## README file
 Your final README must include: